Labeeb1234/amr/README.md

 - **Magnetometer/Compass Setup**
   - For the magnetometer sensor we are using the inbuilt AK8963 driver in the MPU9250.
 But there is a catch the current linorobot codebase does not initialize this magnetometer it just publishing the yaw values of odom as a fake mag. (as of 2025).
-  - To be honest there is a possibility we may be missing something for setting this up, but the current work around we did was to write a drive code in the **default_mag.h** header file to access the magnetometer with the i2c_bypass which is already enabled in the **MP9250.cpp** lib compiled and present in the lino codebase.
+  - To be honest there is a possibility we may be missing something for setting this up, but the current work around we did was to write a driver code in the **default_mag.h** header file to access the magnetometer with the i2c_bypass which is already enabled in the **MP9250.cpp** lib compiled and present in the lino codebase.
 The modified mag driver header file is [here]().

 - **Upload Instructions**:
   To upload the calibration scripts to the ESP32, navigate to the directory containing the appropriate calibration code and run the following command: